Build high-quality genes and gene fragments, hands-free, on your benchtop

 Log onto your SGI-DNA account and submit your sequences.
 Assembly is based upon specially designed oligonucleotide pools, specialized reagents and BioXp™ system protocols.
 You will receive a custom built BioXp™ kit to build your DNA fragments.
 Load the instrument and begin the run.
 The next day, collect your BioXp™ Tiles or clones, analyze the fragments and proceed to your downstream application.

-A Loading Map is included with each kit that provides step-by-step instruction for each of the components.
-These Maps and the related manuals can also be found within the Documentation
+Follow the instructions with each kit that provides step-by-step instruction for each of the components.

 BioXp™ Tiles can be cloned using the Gibson Assembly® method and several other methodologies.
 Fragment design is key to successfully cloning your DNA fragment.
 Simply design your BioXp™ Tiles to be compatible for your intended cloning method.
 BioXp™ Tiles are purified using magnetic bead methods and are ready- to- use.
 We recommend running your BioXp™ Tile on a gel to determine the overall success of your assembly.
 Gel purification prior to downstream use is often helpful if your final product has multiple smaller assemblies in the final reaction.